-SAN FRANCISCO – December 1, 2021 – Splunk Inc. (NASDAQ: SPLK), the data platform leader for security and observability, today announced results for its fiscal third quarter ended October 31, 2021.
+November 30, 2022 – Splunk Inc. (NASDAQ: SPLK), the data platform leader for security and observability, today announced results for its fiscal third quarter ended October 31, 2022.

-The company is providing the following guidance for its fiscal year 2023 (ending January 31, 2023):
+The company is updating or reaffirming the following guidance for its fiscal year 2023 (ending January 31, 2023):

 Conference Call and Webcast

 Splunk’s executive management team will host a conference call beginning at 1:30 p.m.
 PT (4:30 p.m.
-ET) to discuss financial results and business highlights.
-Interested parties may access the call by dialing (866) 501-1535 in the U.S. or (216) 672-5582 from international locations.
-A live audio webcast of the conference call will be available through Splunk’s Investor Relations website at http://investors.splunk.com/events-presentations.
-A replay of the call will be available through December 8, 2021 by dialing (855) 859-2056 and referencing Conference ID 6961319.
+ET) today to discuss financial results and business highlights.
+Interested parties may access the call by dialing (800) 715-9871 in the U.S. or (646) 307-1963 from international locations and referencing conference ID 5441433.
+A live audio webcast of the conference call will also be available through Splunk’s Investor Relations website at http://investors.splunk.com/events-presentations.
+An audio webcast replay of the call will be available for the next 12 months.

 Safe Harbor Statement

-This press release contains forward-looking statements that involve risks and uncertainties, including statements regarding Splunk’s guidance for cloud ARR, total ARR, revenue and non-GAAP operating margin targets for the company’s fiscal fourth quarter, and revenue, non-GAAP operating margin and operating cash flow for the company’s fiscal year 2022, and cloud ARR and total ARR for the company’s fiscal year 2023; statements regarding our market opportunity, including trends in the pace of customer digital and cloud transformation; our global presence and trends in customer demand and engagement; the growth of our cloud business; the market for data-related products and the importance of data and our ability to leverage these trends; our strategy, technology and product innovation; expectations for our industry, business and products, such as our business model, customer demand and trust, our partner relationships, customer success and feedback, expanding use of Splunk by customers, and expected benefits and scale of our products.
-There are a significant number of factors that could cause actual results to differ materially from statements made in this press release, including: risks associated with Splunk’s rapid growth, particularly outside of the United States; Splunk’s inability to realize value from its significant investments in the company’s business, including product and service innovations and through acquisitions; Splunk’s shift from sales of licenses to sales of cloud services which impacts the timing of revenue and margins; a shift from generally invoicing multi-year contracts upfront to invoicing on an annual basis, which impacts cash collections; Splunk’s transition to a multi-product software and services business; Splunk’s inability to successfully integrate acquired businesses and technologies; Splunk’s inability to service its debt obligations or other adverse effects related to the company’s convertible notes; the emergence and impact of new COVID-19 variants and related public health measures on our business, as well as the impact of new variants on the overall economic environment, including customer buying capacity, urgency and patterns; and general market, political, economic, business and competitive market conditions.
+This press release contains forward-looking statements that involve risks and uncertainties, including statements regarding Splunk’s long-term prospects, including Splunk’s guidance for total revenues and non-GAAP operating margin targets for the company’s fiscal fourth quarter 2023 and total revenues, non-GAAP operating margin, Total ARR, Cloud ARR, and free cash flow for the company’s fiscal year 2023; our global presence and trends in customer demand and engagement; statements regarding our operating expenses, growth and profitability; statements regarding our collaboration agreement with AWS and its benefits to us and our customers; statements regarding our products, projects, technology and ongoing product development; statements regarding our market opportunity; the market for data-related products and the importance of data and our ability to leverage these trends; expectations for our industry, business and products, such as our business model, customer demand and trust, our partner relationships, customer success and feedback, expanding use of Splunk by customers, and expected benefits and scale of our products.
+There are a significant number of factors that could cause actual results to differ materially from statements made in this press release, including: the macroeconomic environment, including inflationary pressures, economic uncertainty and impacts on information technology spending; risks associated with Splunk’s growth, particularly outside of the United States; Splunk’s inability to realize value from its significant investments in the company’s business, including product and service innovations and through acquisitions; Splunk’s shift from sales of licenses to sales of cloud services which impacts the timing of revenue and margins; a shift from generally invoicing multi-year contracts upfront to invoicing on an annual basis, which impacts cash collections; Splunk’s transition to a multi-product software and services business; Splunk’s inability to successfully integrate acquired businesses and technologies; Splunk’s inability to service its debt obligations or other adverse effects related to the company’s convertible notes; COVID-19 and related public health measures on our business and the business of our customers, as well as the impact of new variants on the overall economic environment, including customer buying capacity, urgency and patterns; and general market, political, economic, business and competitive market conditions.

 Total Annual Recurring Revenue (“Total ARR”) represents the annualized revenue run-rate of active cloud services, term license and maintenance contracts at the end of a reporting period.
 Cloud Annual Recurring Revenue (“Cloud ARR”) represents the annualized revenue run-rate of active cloud services contracts at the end of a reporting period.
 Each contract is annualized by dividing the contract value by the number of days in the contract term and then multiplying by 365.